robcalcroft/YRM2015/README.md

 ###Running
 The project comes with a node server to host the files:

-To start the server do `npm start` or `npm start &` to background the process.
+You can use the included NodeJS server to start view the web pages -  `npm start`.
+However for the API to function you will need a webserver running PHP5.